-At Flanderwell we pro-actively foster positive relationships and only use reasonable force when there is no realistic alternative.
-This means that we expect staff to conduct a risk assessment and choose the safest alternative.
+At Flanderwell we pro-actively foster positive relationships and only use reasonable, proportionate and necessary force when there is no realistic alternative.
+This means that we expect staff to conduct a dynamic risk assessment and choose the safest alternative.

 We expect staff to think creatively about any alternatives to physical intervention which may be effective.